c-susan/health-analytics/README.md

 ```
 <br>

-(2) Created a number and string vaiable and added a print statement to run the two variables.
+(2) Created a number and string variable and added a print statement to run the two variables.
 ```
 total_cholesterol_level = 150
 var1 = 'Your total cholesterol level is: '